davidjruyle/datasciencecoursera/Cleaning_Data/codeBook.md

     std(): Standard deviation

-run_analysis.R contains all the code to perform the analyses described in the 5 steps.
+run_analysis.R contains all the code to perform the operations described in the 5 steps.
 They can be launched in RStudio by just importing the file.

-The output of the 5th step can be found in averages_data.txt.
+The output of the 5th step can be found in final_data.txt.